Ohtar10/drlnd/continuous-control/report.md

 # DDPG - Continous Control - Project Report

 This solution impleents a Deep Deterministic Policy Gradient (DDPG) algorithm [ [Silver et al. 2014](https://proceedings.mlr.press/v32/silver14.pdf), [Lillicrap et al. 2016](https://arxiv.org/abs/1509.02971)] to solve a continpus control task in which a 2 joint arm is tasked to reach and follow a target.
+DDPG is a policy gradient algorithm, meaning, it's ultimate goal is to directly learn the behaviour policy (the actor), the actor is then represented as a neural network.
+This is the opposite to Q-Learning which instead learns the $Q_\pi(s,a)$ (Q-Values) of each state-action pair and then apply an $\epsilon$-greedy policy to select actions.
+However, in DDPG, we have an Actor-Critic process in which a second network is used to calculate the $V_\pi(s)$ state value (the critic), which is used to evaluate how good an action selected by the actor is.
+Both networks are trained at the same time, from training experiences collected from the agent.

+ The gradient of the actor (the policy) is calculated by evaluating the selected actions from given states against the critic values from the same states.
+The gradient of the critic is a loss function between the Q-values of the critic in the current state-actions and the Q-values under the same states but the actions predicted by the actor.
+By decoupling the Q-values calculation and the action selection, we aim to create a stable learning process.

+ Despite the Actor-Critic process, this algorithm resembles the classic Q-learning because of the use of a replay buffer to learn from past experiences and still calculating Q-values.
+However, as stated in the beginning, the main purpose of this algorithm is to learn the policy, the Q-values are calculated just during training and to evaluate the actions selected by the policy network, which provides better learning stability.

 ## Network definition